China at a Glance

 Living in China

 Living in China can be an overwhelming experience for expatriates.
-The “Big Three”, the three places with the largest expat communities, are mega-cities with millions of inhabitants.
-So, if you are considering expat life in China and aren’t from another megalopolis, the high population density and urban crowds may take getting used to.
+The “Big Three”, the three cities with the largest expat communities, i.e. Beijing, Shanghai, Guangzhou, are mega-cities with tens of millions of inhabitants.
+So, if you are considering a new expat life in China and aren’t from another megalopolis, the high population density and urban crowds may take getting used to.

 Homogeneity and Diversity

-Life in China isn’t only overwhelming because it is a country of superlatives – the world’s export champion, fourth biggest nation in geographical terms, most inhabitants, etc. It will also show you an interesting mixture of regional diversity and ethnic homogeneity.
+Life in China isn’t only overwhelming because it is a country of superlatives – the world’s export champion, third biggest nation in geographical terms, first in inhabitants, etc. It also presents you with an interesting mixture of regional diversity and ethnic homogeneity – not to mention all the wonderful food.

 The local dialects of a person from the Pearl River Delta and someone living in China’s northeast are mutually unintelligible.
 Both will, however, strongly identify as Han Chinese, as over 90% of all people living in China do.
-Only when you venture away from the coastal hotspots will you notice the many geographical varieties, provincial peculiarities, and different ethnic minorities.
+Only when you venture into the country, away from the coastal hotspots, will you notice the many geographical varieties, provincial peculiarities, and different ethnic minorities.

-The timid expat’s first rule is: Do not drive.
-A few companies have even outlawed driving for their expat employees living in China.
-According to a WHO study, road traffic accidents are the leading cause of death for people from the age group 15 to 49 (another, albeit unpleasant, superlative).
-After staying in China for a couple of days, you’ll know why.
-During your life in China’s big cities, you’ll always see traffic congestions somewhere.
+The sensible expat’s first rule is: Do not drive.
+Given the danger involved, a few companies have even outlawed driving for their expat employees living in China.
+According to a World Health Organization study, road traffic accidents are the leading cause of death in China of people aged 15 to 49 (another, albeit unpleasant, superlative).
+After staying in China for a couple of days, you’ll understand why.
+During your life in China’s big cities, such as Beijing, Shanghai, and Guangzhou, you’ll see traffic congestion everywhere.
 Drivers tend to be cavalier or – putting it bluntly – reckless.

-For expats living in China for a short time only, taking a cab is the preferred method of transportation.
-Chinese cabbies apparently have nerves of steel, and it’s far easier just to hail a cab rather than drive yourself if don’t know your way around.
-However, beware of unlicensed taxis, which foreigners living in China sometimes link with extortions or robberies.
+For expats living in China for a short time only, taking a cab is the preferred way of getting around.
+Chinese cabbies apparently have nerves of steel, and it’s far easier just to hail a cab than drive yourself through city and urban sprawl if don’t know your way around.
+However, don’t rely on a Chinese taxi driver being able to speak English.
+Further, beware of unlicensed taxis, which expats living in China have sometimes found associated with extortions or robberies.

-In Beijing, licensed taxis have license plates that start with B. They often have a flashlight on top or a small shield stating TAXI in the window.
-Most taxis in Shanghai are brightly colored, with different hues distinguishing the cab companies.
-However, officially licensed cabs require an illuminated vacancy disk on the dashboard.
+In Beijing, licensed taxis have license plates that start with B. They often have a light on top or a small shield stating TAXI in the window.
+Most taxis in Shanghai are brightly colored, with different hues distinguishing the various cab companies.
+Officially licensed cabs require an illuminated vacancy disk on the dashboard.

 No matter where you are: Make sure the taximeter is switched on at the start of your ride.
 Some drivers charge whatever they want and take advantage of unsuspecting foreigners living in China.

-After a while, you may also take advantage of the numerous buses, trolley buses, and metro lines in the “Big Three”.
-However, while public transport is cheap, buses in particular may be overcrowded and sometimes lacking in heating or air-conditioning.
+After a while, you may also take advantage of the numerous buses, trolley buses, and metro lines in Beijing, Shanghai, and Guangzhou.
+However, while public transportation is cheap, buses in particular may be overcrowded and sometimes lacking in heating or air-conditioning.

 If you decide to take the train from one Chinese city to another, don’t be a penny-pincher!
-If you value privacy, convenience, and comfort, make sure to buy a first-class or deluxe ticket.
+If you value privacy, convenience, and comfort, make sure to spend a little more on a higher-class ticket.